• Peter Boyes

 • Emil Ghattas

-LEAD SENIOR MEN’S COACH
+HEAD MEN’S COACH

-Emil Ghattas serves as the Lead Coach of the Senior Men’s Squad at the University of Nottingham Boat Club (UoNBC), where he combines his passion for rowing with his commitment to athlete development and teamwork.
+Emil Ghattas serves as the Head Coach of the Men’s Squad at the University of Nottingham Boat Club (UoNBC), where he combines his passion for rowing with his commitment to athlete development and teamwork.
 Emil’s journey in rowing began at secondary school and the sport has been central to his life ever since.
 As an athlete, he represented Great Britain at the 2019 Coupe de la Jeunesse, winning gold and silver medals in the Men’s 4+,

 During his time as a student, Emil was a member of the University of Nottingham Senior Squad.
 He has also competed regularly in many top tier events including Henley Royal Regatta where he raced in the Britannia, Temple, and Visitors Challenge Cups.
 Following an injury that ended his competitive career, Emil transitioned to coaching, where he has been able to combine his own experience with a drive to help others succeed.